Points Words Threads ~ Conjoined Opposites

-Conjoined Opposites installation view at Elizabeth Dunlap Patrick Gallery Winthrop University, Rock Hill, SC.
+Conjoined Opposites installation view at Elizabeth Dunlap Patrick Gallery Winthrop University, 2011.
 The project includes Points Words Threads I & II.
 This project was possible with Gilmore Emerging Artist Grant, Arts Council of Greater Kalamazoo

 Left: Points Words Threads I; 2008; 3D installation and audio; Hand-dyed yarn, fishing line, hot glue, colored Styrofoam ball and toothpicks; dimensions variable.
 Right: a detail view of the hanging structures